matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 | Wine           | 178      | 13        | 3        | 0.85          |
 | Breast Cancer  | 569      | 30        | 2        | 0.62          |

-*Table&nbsp;1 – Dataset statistics and the final test accuracy of the found circuits.*
+*Table&nbsp;1 – Used datasets statistics and the final test accuracy of the found circuits.*

 ---